Ontario Highway 427: Arterial extension and widening (2008–2021)

 Nearly completed Highway 427 widening work as seen from the Morning Star Drive overpass in June 2018.

 An 800 m four-lane arterial road designated as Regional Road 99 was opened in the autumn of 2008 by York Region.
 This municipal addition ran from Highway 427's northern terminus at Highway 7 to a signalized intersection with Zenway Boulevard, and mainly served to provide improved access to Highway 27 and Highway 50.
 It was constructed as a temporary access road and not intended to be expanded to full freeway standards, with the use of portable jersey barriers as it approached the Highway 7 overpass, and its alignment veering on the western side of the right-of-way for the future Highway 427 extension.
-York Regional Road 99 was permanently closed on August 8, 2020, to make way for the extension of Highway 427 northwards to Major MacKenzie Drive (Regional Road 25), which also involved constructing an overpass for Zenway Boulevard to cross the extended freeway.
+York Regional Road 99 was permanently closed on August 8, 2020, to make way for the extension of Highway 427 northwards to Major MacKenzie Drive (York Regional Road 25), which also involved constructing an overpass for Zenway Boulevard to cross the extended freeway.

 A section of Highway 427 between Campus Road-Fasken Drive and Highway 7 was expanded to four lanes in each direction.

 This project included the installation of high-mast lighting, median barriers, and the addition of high-occupancy toll lanes (HOT) in both directions, and was completed in 2021 in conjunction with the Vaughan Extension (see below).
 One of the challenges during this project was widening the Highway 427 bridges crossing Highway 407 ETR, with the solution being steel box girders added on either side of the existing post-tensioned concrete structures, as opposed to the conventional bridge widening practice of the expansion using a similar construction to the original bridge since post-tensioned concrete additions require falsework which in turn would close down Highway 407 ETR lanes for extended periods.
 The completed HOT lanes stretch from south of Highway 409 to north of Rutherford Road.
 In conjunction with the widening work, and in anticipation of the opening of the extension north of Highway 7, exit numbers were added (still ongoing as of late 2021), starting with the northern sections of the highway.

 Vaughan Extension (2017–2021)

-Highway 427 extension under construction looking south from the Zenway Drive overpass (construction detour at bottom) in June 2020.
+Highway 427 extension under construction looking south from the Zenway Drive overpass (construction detour at bottom) in June 2020, with a hydro corridor in the background.
 York Regional Road 99, the temporary extension of the highway, is at right.